LMaiorano/StravaWeather/Documentation/Development Plan.md

  days.

 **Constraints**
-* Scope of this tool will be limited to the Netherlands.
-This is because the KNMI provides warnings only for the Netherlands.
+* Scope of this tool will be limited to the province Zuid-Holland.
+This is because a bigger scale (the whole of the Netherlands for example) would result in having to analyze too many segments, which the Strava API does not allow.
+Also it would take ages to run the code to obtain all the data.
 * The results are representative of behavior of Strava users only, thus cannot be generalized for the general population.
 * Weather changes throughout the day, so some form of averaging must be made to calculate daily weather score.